-SECTION 6 NEIGHBORHOOD BUSINESS DISTRICT (B-1)
+SECTION 68 NEIGHBORHOOD BUSINESS DISTRICT (B-1)

-- 6.1 Intent.
-The intent of this district is to provide for one (1) small retail establishment of the general store variety that would provide goods and services frequently required by neighborhood residents on a day to day basis, while still maintaining a rural residential character. - 6.2 Uses Allowed as a Matter of Right. - a.
+Intent.
+The intent of this district is to provide for one (1) small retail establishment of the general store variety, that would provide goods and services frequently required by neighborhood residents on a day to day basis, while still maintaining a rural residential character.

+68.2 Uses Allowed as a Matter of Right.

+- a.
 Neighborhood convenience establishment which may offer food, gas, and limited prepared foods; - b.
 Gasoline pumps maximum of two (2); - c.
-Signs, as permitted by Section 13 of this Regulation. - 6.3 Uses Permitted After Securing Approval of a Conditional Use Permit. - a.
+Signs, as permitted by Section 16 of this Regulation.

+68.3 Uses Permitted After Securing Approval of a Conditional Use Permit.

+- a.
 Accessory uses and buildings customarily appurtenant to a permitted use, such as incidental storage facilities. - b.
-Residence for proprietor or manager, when accessory to the principal permitted use. - 6.4 Height, Yard and Area Requirements. - a.
+Residence for proprietor or manager, when accessory to the principal permitted use. - 8.4 Similar Uses.
+Any other commercial use or service which the Zoning Commission finds to be consistent with the intent of this article, and which is of the same general character as the above permitted uses.

+8.56.4 Height, Yard and Area Requirements.

+- a.
 Height Regulations: No building shall exceed thirty-five (35) feet in height and no accessory building shall exceed fifteen (15) feet in height. - b.
 Parcel width for this district shall not be less than three hundred (300) feet, nor shall the minimum parcel size be less than two (2) acres.
 Maximum parcel size shall be no more than five (5) acres. - c.
-Minimum setback for buildings and structures shall be twenty-five (25) feet from any property line and sixty (60) feet from the right-of-way of any public road. - 6.5 Off-Street Parking.
+Minimum setback for buildings and structures shall be twenty-five (25) feet from any property line and sixty (60) feet from the right-of-way of any public road. - 8.86.5 Off-Street Parking.
 One (1) space per every two hundred and fifty (250) square feet of floor area shall be provided.
-Required parking shall be located as to preclude backing maneuvers onto any public right-of-way, and may be located within the front setback area. - 6.6 Parking Plan.
-A parking plan shall be submitted which includes the number of spaces, location of spaces, and aisles. - 6.7 Lot Coverage.
+Required parking shall be located as to preclude backing maneuvers onto any public right-of-way, and may be located within the front setback area. - 8.96.6 Parking Plan.
+A parking plan shall be submitted which includes the number of spaces, location of spaces, and aisles.

+8.106.7 Lot Coverage.
 No more than fifty percent (50%) of the lot area shall be occupied by impervious surfaces.

-6.8 Screening.
+8.116.8 Screening.